 Approach to dealing with the UK tax authorities

-Country by Country reporting
+Country by Country Reporting (CbCR)

-The Group falls into this category and therefore all companies in the Group must comply with the Country by Country reporting requirements.
+The Group falls into this category and therefore all companies in the Group must comply with the country-by-country reporting requirements.

-List of Optum UK companies covered by the tax strategy
+List of Optum UK companies covered by the Tax Strategy

 - Optum Health Solutions (UK) Limited

 - Optum Solutions UK Holdings Limited

 - Optum UK Solutions Group Limited

 Dr Neil Anderson

 Senior Accounting Officer